propertyhive/WP-Property-Hive-Mortgage-Calculator/README.txt

 Simply add the shortcode [mortgage_calculator] where you want it to appear.

-If you want to default the 'Purcase Price' you can also pass a 'price' attribute through to the shortcode like so: [mortgage_calculator price="200000"]
+If you want to default the 'Purchase Price' you can also pass a 'price' attribute through to the shortcode like so: [mortgage_calculator price="200000"]

 == Screenshots ==